On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Analytical performance predictions

+With this result in hand, we can now predict the scaling of MSFO, beginning with the first stage.
+To demonstrate that we find the ground state of $H_D + H_{\mathrm{cost}}^{x,w}$, we must predict the scaling of the quantum phase transition that occurs during the ramp up of the cost function Hamiltonian.
+Such transitions are governed by energetics of flip sequences in the neighborhood of $G$.
+The cost per flip a few flips away from the ground state determines the location of the transition (as a function of $\kappa$ and $t/T_1$).
+For example, in the unfiltered problem,

 This crosses the energy of the paramagnetic state, which is $-N \kappa$ and minimally perturbed by the problem Hamiltonian, at $\kappa_c \simeq 1.29$ for our family of $p=3$ PPSPs.
-The splitting $2 \Omega_0$ at the phase transition is expected to be proportional to the overlap of the uniform superposition state $\ket{S}$, the ground state of $H_D$, with the dressed state $\ket{G_D}$:
+In contrast, the high energy structure of states far from $G$ can significantly influence the scaling of the minimum gap, as it is the overlap of the two competing states that determines the width of the resulting avoided crossing.